carla-simulator/carla/Docs/start_introduction.md

 That summarizes the basic structure of the simulator.
 Understanding CARLA though is much more than that, as many different features and elements coexist within it.
 Some of these are listed hereunder, as to gain perspective on the capabilities of what CARLA can achieve.

-* __Traffic manager:__ A built-in system that takes control of the vehicles besides the one used for learning.
+* __Traffic manager.__ A built-in system that takes control of the vehicles besides the one used for learning.
 It acts as a conductor provided by CARLA to recreate urban-like environments with realistic behaviours.
-* __Sensors:__ Vehicles rely on them to dispense information of their surroundings.
+* __Sensors.__ Vehicles rely on them to dispense information of their surroundings.
 In CARLA they are a specific kind of actor attached the vehicle and the data they receive can be retrieved and stored to ease the process.
 Currently the project supports different types of these, from cameras to radars, lidar and many more.
-* __Recorder:__ This feature is used to reenact a simulation step by step for every actor in the world.
+* __Recorder.__ This feature is used to reenact a simulation step by step for every actor in the world.
 It grants access to any moment in the timeline anywhere in the world, making for a great tracing tool.
-* __ROS bridge and Autoware implementation:__ As a matter of universalization, the CARLA project ties knots and works for the integration of the simulator within other learning environments.
+* __ROS bridge and Autoware implementation.__ As a matter of universalization, the CARLA project ties knots and works for the integration of the simulator within other learning environments.
-* __Open assets:__ CARLA facilitates different maps for urban settings with control over weather conditions and a blueprint library with a wide set of actors to be used.
+* __Open assets.__ CARLA facilitates different maps for urban settings with control over weather conditions and a blueprint library with a wide set of actors to be used.
 However, these elements can be customized and new can be generated following simple guidelines.
-* __Scenario runner:__ In order to ease the learning process for vehicles, CARLA provides a series of routes describing different situations to iterate on.
+* __Scenario runner.__ In order to ease the learning process for vehicles, CARLA provides a series of routes describing different situations to iterate on.
 These also set the basis for the [CARLA challenge](https://carlachallenge.org/), open for everybody to test their solutions and make it to the leaderboard.

 ---
 ## The project